OpenBB-finance/OpenBB/website/content/terminal/usage/intros/common/ta.md

 ### Moving Averages

-There are five types of moving averages avaialble, they are grouped into the `Overlay` category.
+There are five types of moving averages available, they are grouped into the `Overlay` category.
 It is possible to overlay multiple windows of time for each one, and it is also possible to overlay multiple versions of moving average.

 #### Single MA Type